BasharAZ1/Cems-examination-system/src/Server/README.txt

-Thank you for using CEMS system.

-Precondition for using the system:
-1. In C Drive, open two new folders: CEMS_server, CEMS_client.
-2. In CEMS_server, open a new folder: External.
-In External folder put all the csv files that came with the project.
-3. When client receives files from the server, they are saved under C://CEMS_client Further details: (*).
-4. The password for MySQL should be Aa123456
-5. in order to see the pictures you have to change the path in fxml files to ..\src\resources

-(*) Thank you for using CEMS server.
+Thank you for using CEMS server.
 Here are a few things you need to know:

 Preconditions for using the system:
 1. In MYSQL load our sceme "cems".